-The Geosphere (Soil and Other Earth Materials) The geosphere includes all of the solid surface of the Earth: soil, rock, sand, ocean floor, and continents.
+The Geosphere (Soil and Other Earth Materials) The geosphere includes the surface of the Earth including soil, rock, sand, the ocean floor, and the continents.
 This book concentrates on soil.
-Soil is a precious natural resource and so deeply affects every part of each ecosystem that scientists often call it the "great integrator."
-Soil holds nutrients and water for plants and animals.
+Soil is a precious natural resource and is so tied to other parts of the Earth system that it is known as the "great integrator."
+Soil holds nutrients and water, which are used by plants and animals.
 Soil filters and cleans water that passes through it.
-Soil can change the chemistry of water and impact the amount that recharges the groundwater or returns to the atmosphere to form rain.
-The foods we eat and most of the materials we use for paper, buildings, and clothing are dependent on soil.
+Soil can change the chemistry of water and impact the amount that recharges the groundwater or evaporates into the atmosphere.
+The foods we eat and most of the materials we use for paper, buildings, and clothing depend on soil ffor their production.
 Soil plays an important role in the amount and types of gases in the atmosphere.
-It stores and transfers heat, affects the temperature of the atmosphere, and controls the activities of plants and other organisms living in the soil.
-Biosphere (Living Things) The biosphere includes all of the living things on Earth, including plants, animals, and microorganisms.
-For more information, see the GLOBE Teacher's Guide (www.globe.gov).
+It stores and transfers heat, affects the temperature of the atmosphere, and controls the activities of plants, microorganisms, and other organisms living in the soil.
+Biosphere (Living Things) The biosphere includes all of the living things on Earth, including plants, animals, fungi, algae, and bacteria and other microorganisms.
+The biosphere includes life on land (such as trees, flowers, insects, birds, reptiles, bacteria, and mammals, including humans) and life in the ocean (such as fish, algae, plankton, mollusks and other invertebrates, and marine mammals like whales).
+Earth system scientists often explore how components of the biosphere are affected by the non-living parts of the planet - such as the timing of when plants "green-up" in the spring as the weather warms and "green down" as weather cools in the autumn.